How does Iowa termination law and at-will exceptions work?

 How Teamed runs Iowa terminations end to end

-Teamed becomes your legal employer of record in Iowa for a flat $599 per employee per month, Zero FX mark-up.
+Teamed becomes your legal employer of record in Iowa for a flat from $599 per employee per month, Zero FX mark-up.

 What an Iowa termination through Teamed looks like in practice:

-• IWPCA final-pay calculation.
+- IWPCA final-pay calculation.
 Dated against the next regular payday.
 Base wages, commissions and bonuses under the written plan, PTO per the written policy.
 Itemised on the final invoice and signed off before the separation conversation.
 Statutory employer cost passes through at cost.

-• Termination letter with a specific stated reason.
+- Termination letter with a specific stated reason.
 Not “business needs.”
 Not “position elimination” with no context.
 A specific, dated reason documented to survive a pretext challenge at the Iowa Civil Rights Commission or the EEOC on the 300-day charge clock.

-• WARN compliance for group separations.
+- WARN compliance for group separations.
 If the headcount crosses the federal threshold, Teamed files the 60-day notices to employees, the Iowa Workforce Development Rapid Response unit, and the local elected official.
 Below the threshold, we still co-ordinate the unemployment-side notification for any group separation.

-• File handover and 300-day readiness.
+- File handover and 300-day readiness.
 Every termination file lives in your tenant on the Teamed platform.
 The performance documentation, the improvement-plan timeline, the protected-activity audit, and the final-pay calculation against the IWPCA deadline.
 If an ICRC or EEOC charge arrives on the 300-day window, the position statement starts from a complete file, not a reconstruction.

-Pricing is one number: $599 per employee per month in any currency you pay in.
+Pricing is one number: from $599 per employee per month in any currency you pay in.
 No FX mark-up.
 No setup fees.
 No exit fees on a clean separation.
-The Iowa-specific compliance layer sits inside the same single fixed rate.
+The Iowa-specific compliance layer sits inside the same starting rate.
 Statutory costs pass through at cost, itemised on every invoice, transparent and auditable.
 Contractor onboarding, EOR payroll, and entity graduation all live on one platform, so an Iowa contractor who converts to W-2 keeps their record, and that same employee can later graduate from EOR to your own US entity without a system change.

 When EOR is the right call for Iowa (and when it isn’t)